model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 This should populate the directory with at least one `.profraw` file.
 Each `.profraw` file corresponds to a specific source code file in your project.

-At this point, we'll have produced the artifacts that we generally require for the LLVM tools:
+At this point, we will have produced the artifacts that we generally require for the LLVM tools:
  1. **The instrumented binary** which, in addition to the instrumented program, contains additional information (e.g., the coverage mappings) required to interpret the profiling results.
- 2. **The `.profraw` files** which essentially includes the profiling results (counter and expression values) for each function of the corresponding source code file.
+ 2. **The `.profraw` files** which essentially includes the profiling results (e.g., counter values) for each function of the corresponding source code file.

 For step 3, the commands will depend on what kind of results we want.
 Most likely we will have to merge the `.profraw` files and produce a `.profdata` file as follows:

 ```sh
 llvm-profdata merge -sparse *.profraw -o output.profdata
 ```

+The resulting `.profdata` file will contain the aggregated coverage results from the `.profraw` files passed to the `merge` command.

 Then, we can use a command such as